w3c/vc-dpp-bw/dpp-ucr/index.md

     - Single-protocol “use cases”: Issuing an EU-compliant DPP ; Issuing an UNTP-compliant DPP ; Issuing an XYZ-compliant DPP
     - Multi-protocol “use cases”: Linking DPPs (possibly of different flavors) : a product with a DPP can have a component/material that has a DPP; Linking product-related claims using different protocols e.g. EU DPP containing a link to an UNTP claim.
 Linking product-related events using different DPP protocols ; Retrieving and combining data from DPPs from multiple standards.
 E.g. a Vehicle DPP references component DPPs that are built all over the world and according to different DPP standards/vocabularies.

+# Preparing the future: Advanced topics around VC usage for DPP
+- Are Verifiable Presentations useful in DPP use cases?
+Yes :

 # Is DPP standard “X” compatible with VCDM ?
+In this section, we must explain that there is not a single "DPP standard" but rather a multiplicity of DPP standards.
 - Applicability of VCDM model to DPPs (EU/others)
 - question about credential subject and product identifier…
 - A guidance document for creating VCDM-based DPPs.